Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Proposed Methodology

 The proximal policy optimization (PPO) algorithm is a model-free, online, or on-policy reinforcement learning (RL) method.
 It updates the decision-making policy using small batches of experiences obtained from interacting with the environment.
-PPO keeps a balance between important factors like ease of implementation, tuning, sample complexity, and efficiency, while minimizing the deviation from the previous policy.
+PPO keeps a balance between important factors like ease of implementation, tuning, sample complexity, and efficiency while minimizing the deviation from the previous policy.
 It learns from online data and ensures low variance in training \cite{prag2021data}.
-The PPO algorithm follows an iterative process where it alternates between two key steps: sampling data by interacting with the environment, and optimizing a clipped surrogate objective function using stochastic gradient ascent \cite{schulman2017proximal}.
+In this work, the PPO algorithm follows an iterative process where it alternates between two key steps: sampling data by interacting with the environment which is the boost converter, and optimizing a clipped surrogate objective function using stochastic gradient ascent \cite{schulman2017proximal}.
 The algorithm ensures stability during agent training by utilizing the clipped surrogate objective function and constraining the magnitude of policy changes at each iteration \cite{liu2019neural}.
 This approach helps to prevent drastic policy updates and contributes to smoother and more reliable training of the agent.

-PPO is commonly implemented using the actor-critic Model, which consists of two deep neural networks - one for action selection (actor) and the other for reward evaluation (critic).
-In reinforcement learning, the actor network is responsible for decision-making by selecting actions based on the current state of the environment.
+PPO is commonly implemented using the actor-critic model, which consists of two deep neural networks - one for action selection (actor) and the other for reward evaluation (critic).
+In reinforcement learning, the actor network is responsible for decision-making by selecting actions based on the current state of the environment which is a boost converter in this case.
 Its goal is to optimize a policy that maps states to actions effectively.
 On the other hand, the critic network evaluates the actions chosen by the actor network and provides feedback on the value of state-action pairs.
-This feedback helps the actor network refine and improve its policy.
+This feedback helps the actor network to refine and improve its policy.
+The detailed architecture of the actor-critic network is shown in Fig. \ref{fig:3}.
+In this work, to construct the state vector ($s_t$) at each sample time step, the PPO agent calculates the output voltage ($V_{out}$), the error value e(t), and the rate of change of the error $e^{'}\left( t \right)$ as shown in Fig. \ref{fig:2}.

 The objective of the actor-critic network is to optimize the surrogate objective function, L$(\theta)$ with the aim of maximizing performance.
+The expression of L$(\theta)$ is described in Eq. (\ref{eq:five}).

 This function represents the expectation of the advantage function, where the advantage function is dependent on the estimated advantage $\mathrm{A}_{t}^{}$, the policy parameters $\theta$, and the probability ratio $\mathrm{r}_{t}^{}(\theta)$.